 Your rights to privacy are extremely important to us and we prioritise protecting these.
 You have the following rights in relating to the data we store and process:

-- Right to be informed about what we do with your personal data
+- Right to be informed about what we practitioner do with your personal data

-- Right to have a copy of all the personal information we process about you
+- Right to have a copy of all the personal information practitioners process about you

-- Right to rectification of any inaccurate data we process, and to add to the information we hold about you if it is incomplete
+- Right to rectification of any inaccurate data practitioners process, and to add to the information practitioners hold about you if it is incomplete

 - Right to be forgotten and your personal data destroyed